jakoch/awesome-composer/README.md

 - [Composer-Cleanup-Plugin](https://github.com/barryvdh/composer-cleanup-plugin) - Removes tests & documentation folders from the vendor dir.
 - [Composer-Cleaner](https://github.com/dg/composer-cleaner) - The tool removes unnecessary files and directories from the vendor directory.
 - [Composer-Ignore-Plugin](https://github.com/lichunqiang/composer-ignore-plugin) - Enables you to remove files and folders from the vendor folder (to make a cleaner and smaller deployment to production).
 It's an alternative to `.gitattributes`.
-- [Composer-Shared-Package-Plugin](https://github.com/Letudiant/composer-shared-package-plugin) - Allows you to share your selected packages between your projects by creating symlinks.
+- [Composer-Shared-Package-Plugin](https://github.com/Letudiant/composer-shared-package-plugin) - Allows you to share selected packages between your projects by creating symlinks.
-- [Composer-Symlinker](https://github.com/dg/composer-symlinker) - Enables you to load some packages from different directories (instead of loading them from /vendor).
+- [Composer-Symlinker](https://github.com/dg/composer-symlinker) - Enables you to load packages from different directories (instead of loading them from /vendor).
 - [Prestissimo](https://github.com/hirak/prestissimo) - A parallel downloader using `phpext_curl`.
 - [Composer-FastFetch](https://github.com/jakoch/composer-fastfetch) - Parallel Downloader using external download tools: Aria2.
 - [Composer-Curl-Plugin](https://github.com/ngyuki/composer-curl-plugin) - The plugin use phpext_curl for downloading packages.
-- [Composer-Custom-Directory-Installer](https://github.com/mnsami/composer-custom-directory-installer) - A composer plugin, to install different types of composer packages in custom directories outside the default composer installation path (which is in the vendor folder).
+- [Composer-Custom-Directory-Installer](https://github.com/mnsami/composer-custom-directory-installer) - A composer plugin, to install different types of composer packages in custom directories outside the default composer installation path (vendor folder).
 - [Composer-Dependency-Analyzer](https://packagist.org/packages/jms/composer-deps-analyzer) - Allows you to build a dependency graph for an installed composer project.
 - [Graph-Composer](https://github.com/clue/graph-composer) - Provides a graph visualization for your project's `composer.json` and its dependencies.
 - [PackageVersions](https://github.com/Ocramius/PackageVersions) - Provides a very quick and easy access to installed composer dependency versions.